Quantco/datajudge/docs/source/examples/example_exploration.rst

     ([(10, 'hi10'), (11, 'hi11'), (12, 'hi12'), (13, 'hi13'), (14, 'hi14'), (15, 'hi15'), (16, 'hi16'), (17, 'hi17'), (18, 'hi18'), (19, 'hi19')], [1, 100, 12, 1, 7, 8, 1, 1, 1337, 1])

-This makes more sense when we investigate the underlying ``retrieve`` method of the ``UniquesEquality`` ``Constraint``: the first value of our tuple corresponds to the list of unique pairs in columns ``col_int`` and ``col_varchar``.
-The second value of our tuple are the respective counts thereof.
+This becomes easier to parse when inspecting the underlying ``retrieve`` method of the ``UniquesEquality`` ``Constraint``: the first value of the tuple corresponds to the list of unique pairs in columns ``col_int`` and ``col_varchar``.
+The second value of the tuple are the respective counts thereof.

-If now we were curious and would like to use the SQL queries under the hood to manually customize the query, we could do that, too.
-In order to do so, we can use the fact that ``retrieve`` methods typically both return an actual result or value as well as the sqlalchemy selections that led to it.
-We can use this selection and compile it to a standard, textual SQL query.
+Moreoever, one could manually customize the underlying SQL query.
+In order to do so, one can use the fact that ``retrieve`` methods typically return an actual result or value as well as the sqlalchemy selections that led to said result or value.
+We can use these selections and compile them to a standard, textual SQL query:

 .. code-block:: python

-    values, selections = constraint.retrieve(engine, constraint.ref)
+    values, selections = req[0].retrieve(engine, constraint.ref)
     print(str(selections[0].compile(engine, compile_kwargs={"literal_binds": True}))